igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 * Q, E: decrease interval, increase interval
 * R: reset view
 * Z: toggle mouse mode*
+* F6: teleport player to view (if game is running)

 *Mouse mode: similar to a first person camera.
 The view rotates automatically as you move the mouse.
 Use the keyboard to move around.